Last week we left ‘A’ -a Russian visitor to the UK- waiting on the darkened doorstep of a backstreet house in Bournemouth. Let’s continue.

-With darkness at his back and no other options; ‘A’s fingers brushed the cold brick to find the bell button and pushed, sinking it into the mounting.
-Somewhere within, the muffled chimes sang – far to cheery for the sombre hour- before light blossomed behind the curtains and the door’s inlaid glass.
-A presence revealed itself in the shifting glow, the sound of weight on carpet, and with the fumbling of locks.
+With darkness at his back and no other options left; ‘A’s fingers brushed the cold brick to find the bell button and pushed, sinking it into the mounting.
+Somewhere within, the muffled chimes sang -far to cheery for the sombre hour- before light blossomed behind the curtains and the door’s inlaid glass.
+A presence revealed itself in the shifting glow, in the sound of weight on carpet, and with the fumbling of locks.
 Then ‘A’s host, beaming in unison with the enveloping hall light, revealed himself and welcomed him in.

 Home and routine

-“I was pleasantly surprised”, ‘A’ tells me of his hosts and accommodation.
+“I was pleasantly surprised”, ‘A’ tells me of his hosts and the accommodation.
 What was he expecting?, I wonder.
 ‘C’ and his wife ‘K’ are “very nice” active pensioners with ongoing participation in local community affairs.
-They and ‘A’ – on opposing sides of the table – would get to know each other through dinner conversation and an active mutual interest in Russian/English life.
-It was, “An everyday process over the next three weeks,” says ‘A’ -at least when time allowed.
+They and ‘A’ -on opposing sides of the table- would get to know each other through dinner conversation and an active mutual interest in Russian/English life.
+It was, “an everyday process over the next three weeks,” reports ‘A’ -at least when time allowed.

-The weekdays were devoted to English class-time (the reason behind the trip), while the weekends provided cultural enrichment in the form of guided excursions to local landmarks.
+The weekdays were devoted to English class-time (the reason behind the trip), while the weekends provided cultural enrichment in the form of guided excursions to local landmarks and beyond.